 Employment disputes concern people and how they do or don’t work well together.
 These Tribunal narratives are frank.
 They are incisive and they shine a very public light into the workplace and onto the people in it, pulling very few punches in the process.

-If you need convincing of the wisdom of good employment contracts fairly operated as the best mechanism to avoid this scrutiny, not just of your businesses’ reputation or the boss but of all your staff, look no further than two recent examples of the impact of the publicity of an Employment Tribunal judgment on work life, on professional reputation even extending into home life and family.
+If you need convincing of the wisdom of good employment contracts fairly operated as the best mechanism to avoid this scrutiny, not just of your businesses’ reputation or the boss but of all your staff, look no further than two examples of the impact of the publicity of an Employment Tribunal judgment on work life, on professional reputation even extending into home life and family.

 A judgment published in September 2018 covered a father ending the working relationship with the family’s nanny housekeeper after only nine months in the context of planned new nursery arrangements for the family’s two children.
-We know that childcaring needs can alter and that can bring a change in child care support.
+We know that childcaring needs can alter and that can bring a change in child care support needs.
 The difference here was that the nanny’s dismissal for asserted redundancy came against a background of recent future caring planning with the mother and was four days after the nanny told the children’s mother that she was pregnant.
 The nanny could not get another role once she disclosed her pregnancy to agencies.
 So, she claimed discrimination due to pregnancy and unfair dismissal against the father.
 She won and was awarded £18,000 including £6,500 for injury to her feelings by the Employment Tribunal.

 A key factor in the failure of the employer father to defend the claim successfully was his assertion in court papers that he had not known of the pregnancy when deciding to end the employment and his failure to provide key documents about his defence.
 In the course of the Employment Tribunal judgement, considerable personal information about the family, the children and the children’s health was narrated.

-This father was no ordinary father.
-He is also a registered foreign lawyer and a Partner in a global law firm.
+The father was also a registered foreign lawyer and a Partner in a global law firm.
 The Solicitors Regulation Authority which regulates the solicitors profession then brought disciplinary proceedings against him.
 They were unimpressed that he had not reported to them the Employment Tribunal judgment finding that he had unfairly dismissed and discriminated against his nanny.
 By agreement between the Regulator and the father, a professional rebuke was issued to the father by reason of the Tribunal case outcome and of his failure to notify the Regulator about it.
-Another much shorter but still public sanction notice followed and, although it was expressly accepted by the Regulator that his conduct was unconnected with his legal practice and there was no lack of integrity on this part, that fact that his conduct 'caused loss of significant inconvenience to the nanny' was stated as material to their regulatory rebuke, impacting his professional reputation.
+Another much shorter but still public sanction notice followed and, although it was expressly accepted by the Regulator that his conduct was unconnected with his legal practice and there was no lack of integrity on his part, that fact that his conduct 'caused loss of significant inconvenience to the nanny' was stated as material to their regulatory rebuke, impacting his professional reputation.

 If there were ever a good practical reason to have tailored employment contracts and to operate them effectively, the Employment Tribunal judgment online publication tool is one to be very aware of.